Table of Contents (Find Your Tip!)

 Sheriff vs. Police Department

 The main difference between the two is jurisdiction.
 Both perform basic law enforcement tasks like patrolling highways, investigating crimes, and performing arrests.
 Sheriff’s departments tend to cover larger jurisdictional areas.
-However, police departments are usually larger in size, and are usually the ones who respond to calls.
+However, police departments are usually larger and are the ones who respond to calls.
 County Sheriff’s deputies run local jails and are more involved with the courts.

 - Sheriff’s Department: Maintains county jail, handles prisoner transportation, works with the court system, and issues warrants on the County or State level.

 - Police Department: Their main duty is crime prevention by patrolling, issuing tickets, and testifying against criminals.
 Most likely to respond to a 911 call.
 They may have city, county, state, or federal level authority.

 Are You Trying To Find A Current Prisoner?

-If you’re looking for a friend or family member who was convicted in a criminal case some time ago, and is currently serving their sentence, they should be easy to find.
-If you’ve already gathered the information you need, you can simply use an inmate locater to find that person.
+If you’re looking for a friend or family member who was convicted in a criminal case some time ago and is currently serving their sentence, they should be easy to find.
+If you’ve gathered the information, you can simply utilize an inmate locater to find that person.
 The Bureau of Prisons maintains a database with nearly all prisoners incarcerated from 1983 and beyond.

 Running A Criminal Background Check

-You only need access to public records that apply if the person you’re investigating was in fact arrested, and spent time in a court of law (or criminal courts).
+You only need access to public records that apply if the person you’re investigating was arrested and spent time in a court of law (or criminal courts).
 While anyone has the right to view them, sitting in a courthouse going through miles of records is the last thing you want to do.
-The easiest way to find out if someone has ever been arrested is to enter their name into a criminal record search toolbar, and wait for the results.
-Be sure to double check that you’ve entered accurate information in your search to ensure it yields accurate results.
+The easiest way to find out if someone has ever been arrested is to enter their name into a criminal record search toolbar and wait for the results.
+Be sure to double-check that you’ve entered accurate search information to ensure it yields accurate results.

 What Will I Find?